There’s A New COVID-19 Strain That Doctors Warn ‘Spreads More Quickly’ Than The Original Virus

-Though many across the globe have hopes that the roll-out of the new coronavirus vaccine will mean the end of the pandemic, officials in the United Kingdom have warned that there is a new potential threat on the horizon: a recently developed COVID-19 strain that spreads more quickly than the original virus.
+Though many across the globe have hopes that the roll-out of the new coronavirus vaccine will mean the end of the pandemic, officials in the United Kingdom have warned there is a new potential threat on the horizon — a recently developed COVID-19 strain that spreads more quickly than the original virus.

-According to RTE, Professor Chris Whitty, who serves as England’s Chief Medical Officer, recently announced that doctors and scientists have come across a contagious new strain in the U.K. and has alerted the World Health Organization about the new disease.
+According to RTE, Professor Chris Whitty, who serves as England’s Chief Medical Officer, recently announced that doctors and scientists have come across a contagious new strain in the U.K. He has alerted the World Health Organization about the new disease.

 “As announced on Monday, the U.K, has identified a new variant of COVID-19 through Public Health England’s genomic surveillance,” he noted in a statement.

-The professor added that data showed that the outbreak appeared to be centered in the southeastern region of the country and that there was a “rapid spread of the new variant.”
-Whitty continued to state that incidence rates have been so high that the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) officially decided to declare that the new variant had a higher contagion rate.
+The professor added data showed that the outbreak appeared to be centered in the southeastern region of the country and that there was a “rapid spread of the new variant.”
+Whitty continued to state that incidence rates have been so high that the New and Emerging Respiratory Virus Threats Advisory Group (NERVTAG) officially decided to declare the new variant had a higher contagion rate.

 However, while the new virus may be more likely to spread from person to person, it currently does not seem to be more deadly.